Englishson0909/S24Corpus-final/Final Report.md

 A.	Spoken data : TED Talks are free online videos from experts on various topics, including communication.
 The selected TED Talks are between 6 and more than 18 minutes long, providing sufficient content for analysis.
 We removed speakers with strong accents to ensure clear speech patterns and deleted all time stamps and speaker names to focus on the content.
 After cleaning data, we combined them into a single dataset.
 This dataset, saved in CSV format, is ready for analysis using computational tools.

 B.	Written data : The Corpus of Contemporary American English (COCA) is a large collection of American English texts used for language research.
 For our study, we focused on COCA texts about communication to see how people use language in different situations.
 We removed texts with strong regional accents to keep the language patterns clear and uniform.
 We also deleted all time stamps and author names to focus only on the content.
 After cleaning the texts to remove extra information, we combined them into one dataset and saved it in CSV format for easy analysis.
 To ensure uniform lexical size between the two datasets, the COCA texts were reduced to match the lexical size of the TED transcripts.
 (219,507 words)

+C. Data cleaning
+The intensifiers very plus  adjective and very plus noun were extracted from the two data and investigated quantitatively and qualitatively.

 4. Data analysis methods